dvlab-research/MGM/README.md

 </div>

 ## Install
-Please follow the instructions below to install the required packages.
+Please follow the instructions below to install the required packages and add to the main features

 NOTE: If you want to use Mini-Gemini-2B, please ensure to install the latest version Transformers (>=4.38.0).